b-gebken/higher-order-trust-region-bundle-method/README.md

 An implementation of a trust-region bundle method using higher-order cutting-plane models for the solution of nonsmooth, nonconvex optimization problems.
 It was used for the numerical experiments in [GU2026a] and [GU2026b].

-[GU2026a] Gebken, Ulbrich (2026): Superlinear convergence in nonsmooth optimization via higher-order cutting-plane models (To be submitted)<br/>
+[GU2026a] Gebken, Ulbrich (2026): Superlinear convergence in nonsmooth optimization via higher-order cutting-plane models (https://arxiv.org/abs/2603.23236)<br/>
-[GU2026b] Gebken, Ulbrich (2026): Enclosing minima in nonsmooth optimization via trust regions of higher-order cutting-plane models (To be submitted)<br/>
+[GU2026b] Gebken, Ulbrich (2026): Enclosing minima in nonsmooth optimization via trust regions of higher-order cutting-plane models (https://arxiv.org/abs/2603.23261)<br/>

 The correspondence between paper examples and folders is as follows:<br/>
 | Paper    | Folder |